 by Vicki Robin (Author), Joe Dominguez (Author), Monique Tilford (Author)

-Most of us dream of gaining financial independence, owning a house, buying a swanky car and speaking truly, loaded with money.
-In times when all of us are just concerned about managing our money, let’s do a little soul searching for answers to these questions.
+Most of us dream of gaining financial independence, owning a house, buying a swanky car, and speaking the truth, loaded with money.
+In times when all of us are just concerned about managing our moneyManaging Our MoneyMoney management refers to the proper use of money, which includes creating a budget, understanding cash expenses and incomes, tracking the money spent, saving some income for investment and future use, eliminating unnecessary expenses, and keeping track of all items to understand cash spending and generation., let’s do a little soul searching for answers to these questions.

 How to get out of debt and develop savings?